 You can expect some changes in your children’s behavior when jumping from elementary to middle school.

-The promotion “has a huge impact on emotions and academics,” says Terri Mortensen, child and family program manager at the Faulk Center for Counseling in Boca Raton.
+The promotion “has a huge impact on emotions and academics,” says Terri Mortensen, former Child and Family program manager at the Faulk Center for Counseling in Boca Raton.
 “It’s one of the most difficult ages.
 There is pressure for academics.
 There are cliques, friendships and social relationships.”

 The key for parents is to tune into your child.
 “If they seem withdrawn, sad or stressed out, if they used to be in sports but don’t want to do that anymore, there may be an issue with their peers,” she says.

 Your best skills?
 Watch your children, talk to them, act quickly when they change and support their independence.
-These skills, with a few adjustments for age, should serve you well until graduation, says Deborah Newell, Triple P parenting program director at Community Partners, which serves families and children.
+These skills, with a few adjustments for age, should serve you well until graduation, says Deborah Newell, program director of Positive Parenting Program, known as Triple P, at Community Partners of South Florida, which serves families and children.

 “You might ask, ‘Who did you sit with at lunch?
 Or, did anything funny happen today?’ ” she says.
 You also can ask about your child’s favorite activities, such as anime or music, rather than just academics.

-It’s hard not to judge your child, so you must hear them out when they feel like talking, even if you don’t like what you’re hearing.
+It’s hard not to judge your child, so you must hear them out when they feel like talking, even if you don’t like what you hear.
 “They will come to you if they don’t feel they’re going to be judged or punished,” Mortensen says.